opengisch/QField-docs/documentation/get-started/tutorials/tips-tricks-qfc.en.md

 !!!
 Workflow

     :material-monitor: Desktop

     1. From the QFieldCloud homepage direct to *Settings*
-    2. Enable the **`Restrict project files`** button !![](../../assets/images/restric_qfc_project_files.png)
+    2. Enable the **`Restrict project files`** button

-    :material-tablet: Fieldwork
-    1. Open the Side Dashboard and tap the cloud icon
-    2. Enable the automatic push setting (this is set to a default value of 30 minutes)
+    !![](../../assets/images/restric_qfc_project_files.png)

 ### Restricted Files